Scheduling Games with Machine-Dependent Priority Lists: Introduction

 A particular focus has been placed on finding coordination mechanisms \cite{christodoulou2004coordination}, i.e., local scheduling policies, that induce a good system performance.
 In these works it is common to assume that ties are broken in a consistent manner (see, e.g., Immorlica et al.~\cite{immorlica2009coordination}), or that there are no ties at all (see, e.g., Cole et al.~\cite{cole2015decentralized}).
 In practice, there is no real justification for this assumption, except that it avoids subtle difficulties in the analysis.
 In this paper we relax this restrictive assumption and consider the more general setting in which machines have arbitrary individual priority lists.
 That is, each machine schedules those jobs that have chosen it according to its priority list.
 The priority lists are publicly known to the jobs.

 In this paper we analyze the effect of having machine-dependent priority lists on the corresponding job-scheduling game.
-We study the existence of pure Nash equilibria (NE), the complexity of identifying whether a NE profile exists, the complexity of calculating a NE, in particular a good one, and the equilibrium inefficiency.
+We study the existence of pure Nash equilibria (NE), the complexity of identifying whether an NE profile exists, the complexity of calculating an NE, in particular a good one, and the equilibrium inefficiency.

-Our extended model is motivated by a second application: traffic networks.
-A common and well studied model for traffic networks are congestion games~\cite{Rosenthal}.
-However, this model has no element of time dependency and assumes that all users on a resource experience the same latency.
-Though in a road network, a vehicle can only be delayed by the vehicles ahead of it.
-Farzad et al.~\cite{DBLP:journals/cjtcs/FarzadOV08} introduced a simple modification that allows to incorporate some element of time dependency.
-They proposed a static model in which resources have priorities over the users, for example depending on when a player arrives at that resource, so as to model that a user will only delay other users on the resource that have a lower priority.
-We assume that each resource has a fixed priority list and provide a detailed analysis in terms of the existence and inefficiency of NE.